 What Is an Osmotic Fragility Test?

-An osmotic fragility test is performed to diagnose two hereditary conditions: thalassemia and hereditary spherocytosis.
+fragility test is used to diagnose two hereditary conditions: thalassemia and

 Why Doctors Order Osmotic Fragility Tests

-The test may also be used to diagnose symptoms of anemia such as:
+also be used to diagnose symptoms of anemia, such as:

 - shortness of breath